grahamjantz/monopoly-money-v2.1/README.md

 ### `Trade`
 This button is for trading property between players.
 If a player has not purchased any property they will be unable to trade.

-To complete the trade first enter the value of the property to be traded away, (this will be the purchase price paid for the property).
-Then select which player will be the opposing trader and enter the value of the property they will be trading.
-Once this is complete, press 'Done' to complete the trade.
+To complete the trade first select the player you will be trading with.
+If they have property value to trade away you can then enter the value of their property.
+Then enter the value of the property you will be trading away and hit done!

 **Note**